maiamunich/student-dropout-prediction-ml/README.md

 # Student Dropout Prediction Analysis

+Developed by Maia Munich.
+For questions, reach out via maia.munich@gmail.com

+Can we predict which college students are at risk of dropping out, before it's too late?
+This project applies machine learning to academic, demographic, and financial data from 4,424 students to identify at-risk populations and inform early intervention strategies.

 ## Project Overview

 This project presents a comprehensive analysis of student dropout prediction using machine learning techniques.
 The analysis aims to identify key factors that influence student retention and academic success in higher education institutions, providing actionable insights for educational policy and intervention strategies.